 - Production wellfield and 20-inch pipeline from the wellfield to the mine site.

 - Diversion channel collecting stormwater from west and south of the pit and diverting unimpacted flows down Grayback Wash.

-- Existing concrete foundations and structures (see diagram above)
+- Existing concrete foundations and structures including:

 Existing Water Pipeline

 In 1905, the world’s first open pitiable, low-grade copper porphyry started production at Bingham Canyon Mine.
 Today, disseminated copper deposits and their associated hydrothermal systems contribute significantly towards world copper production.
 They account for more than 50% and over 95% of the world’s copper and molybdenum supply, respectively.
 Most porphyry systems also produce gold and silver as a byproduct, with ranges varying from 0.004 to 0.35 g/t Ag and 0.2 to 5 g/t Au.
 In 2007 the USA alone supplied up to 8% of the world’s copper demand, with the state of New Mexico ranked by the U.S. Geological Survey (USGS) as the third largest USA supplier.
 Copper porphyry deposits are globally restricted to two types of orogenic belts: those created along a subduction zone (where a continental and ocean plate meet) and those found along island arcs (where two oceanic plates collide).
 Porphyry deposits discovered along the coast of South America and North America are examples of porphyry deposits fashioned by a subduction setting.
 During the 1990s, through ongoing studies, the USGS concluded that approximately 350 million tons of copper had been discovered in the USA, and that about 290 million tons remained undiscovered.